KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 * Content invoking an emotional response
 * Optimization for ease of sharing via the website and the social media networks with the most traffic
 * User Testing to the nth degree

+### The Secret of Upworthy's Success: Website Tactics

 Upworthy Homepage: Use of Endless Scrolling
 ![](images/upworthy-homepage.jpg)